-set of candidate pools for a specific transaction.
-A detailed account of its configuration and behaviour is given in the section called "The Pool a central service that can "pin" files to a pool for a certain time.
+The pool selection unit is a Java class responsible for determining the set of candidate pools for a specific transaction.
+A detailed account of its configuration and behaviour is given in the section called "The Pool Selection Mechanism".

+Pin Manager

+The pin manager is a cell by default running in the utility domain.
+It is a central service that can "pin" files to a pool for a certain time.
 It is used by the SRM to satisfy prestage requests.

-Selection Mechanism".

-Pin Manager The pin manager is a cell by default running in the utility domain.
-It is